kbjiang/02_study/reinforcement-learning/sutton-barto/chapter-2.md

 - non stationary and fixed step size; non converging but ok
 - $(R_n-Q_n)$ provides a direction for updating $Q$.
 - *sample-average* can only have varying (1/n) step size.
+- 2.7: true value of action $a$, with $c$ determining the confidence level.
+- 2.7: the $ln$ of $t$ punishes actions been selected frequently, i.e., forces more exploration

 ### Exercises
 - Exercise 2.1 In $\mathit{\epsilon}$-greedy action selection, for the case of two actions and $\epsilon$= 0.5, what is the probability that the greedy action is selected?